Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Moderate intensity

-RLT works more like exercise than medication—results build up over time.
+RLT operates more like exercise than medication—effects accumulate over time.

 Is It Safe?

-Red light therapy has one of the best safety profiles in wellness technology:
+Red light therapy boasts one of the finest safety records in wellness technology:

 It’s non-invasive